MicrosoftDocs/azure-dev-docs/articles/javascript/includes/azure-cli-mongodb.md

 ---

-## Create a Cosmos DB resource for MongoDB
+## Create a Cosmos DB resource for MongoDB with Azure CLI

 Use the following Azure CLI [az cosmosdb create](/cli/azure/cosmosdb#az_cosmosdb_create) command in the [Azure Cloud Shell](https://shell.azure.com) to create a new Cosmos DB resource for a mongoDB database.